Applied AI Engineer

 Pattern: Fail closed

-Early versions generated plausible but incorrect course information when retrieval returned no matches.
-Fixed by adding explicit “no match found” logic and constraining the LLM to only reference retrieved data.
+Early versions produced plausible text when retrieval returned no matches.
+Fixed with explicit “no match found” logic and strict constraints: only reference retrieved evidence.

 Pattern: Design for active oversight